flyntwp/flynt/README.md

 * `Flynt\Utils\Options::getTranslatable` <br> Retrieve a translatable option.
 * `Flynt\Utils\Options::getGlobal` <br> Retrieve a global option.

-### Timber Dynamic Resize & WebP Generation
+### Timber Dynamic Resize

 Timber provides [a `resize` filter to resize images](https://timber.github.io/docs/reference/timber-imagehelper/#resize) on first page load.
 Resizing many images at the same time can result in a server timeout.

 That's why Flynt provides a `resizeDynamic` filter, that resizes images asynchronously upon first request of the image itself.
-The filter optionally generates additional WebP file versions for faster loading times.

 Resized images are stored in `uploads/resized`.
 To regenerate all image sizes and file versions, delete the folder.

-To enable Dynamic Resize and WebP Support, go to **Global Options -> Timber Dynamic Resize**.
+To enable Dynamic Resize, go to **Global Options -> Timber Dynamic Resize**.
 ​
 #### Troubleshooting
 ​